jtad009/listing/README.md

 * **DEFAULT_EMAIL_ADDRESS**
 * **DEFAULT_EMAIL_PASSWORD**

 Mailer environment variables are also required to be set up.
-This is because **Doubble** needs to send emails to  admins depending on what events require notification.
+This is because **Business** needs to send emails to  admins depending on what events require notification.

 ~~~
 2. composer db-migrate